Google Workspace Updates

 - End users:

-- Visit the Help Center to learn more about using add-ons with Google Meet.
+- Visit the Help Center to learn more about the Board tab in Chat.

 Rollout pace